 - Visit the company’s web site – determine if their giving priorities are a match for your program.

 - Need more information?
-Contact Advancement Research and Relationship Management.
+Contact Prospect Management, Research & Analytics.

 - Make your call – then file a contact report.
 If you will submit a proposal, make sure the gift expectancy is recorded on Advance.

 Our approach to working with corporations is designed to enhance and enable the ability of the business community to connect with our best resources – talented people, reliable information, and effective solutions.
 Thank you for supporting innovation and collaboration with our corporate partners!
-Please contact the Office of Corporate & Foundation Relations if you need assistance or if you have any questions.
+Please contact us if you need assistance or if you have any questions.